s3r3t0/sereto/docs/usage.md

 ![](assets/sereto-ls.gif)

-## Configuring The Report's Details
+## Configuring the project's details

-SeReTo will need some information from you to generate the report.
-In our example, please change your working directory to your report's directory (you can discover it by running `sereto ls`, remember?).
+SeReTo will need some information from you to generate the project.
+In our example, please change your working directory to your project's directory (you can discover it by running `sereto ls`).
 It can look something like this:

 ```
-cd reports/TEST
+cd projects/TEST
 ```

-Now you can change the report's configuration.
-SeReTo requires you to set up the **dates**, **targets** and **people** for the report.
+Now you can change the project's configuration.
+You should set up the **dates**, **targets** and **people** for the project.

 ### Dates